Our People

 Peter Cox

-Peter joined us in 1994 and has held several senior positions within the organisation during this time.
+Peter joined the group in 1994 and has held several senior positions within the organisation during this time.
 With a background in business development, Peter held the position of Vice Principal of Offender Learning prior to beginning his current role of Managing Director.

 Peter sits on the Group Executive Team and also holds executive responsibility for Group strategic business development priorities.